kbreidenbach/utils/README.md

 # utils

-Some utilities to make Java 9 even more expressive
+Some utilities to make Java 9 even more expressive.
+This will be updated with code examples in the near future

 #### Try
 Try is a java version of the Scala type.